romanlarionov/BRDFViewer/README.md

 ###MERL_AreaLight

-Running code demo of a simple sphere primitive lite by an area light using linearly transformed cosines.
+Running code demo of a simple sphere primitive lit by an area light using linearly transformed cosines.
 This particular demo uses a modified version of the LTC LUT, which has been fitted to use MERL emperical BRDF data.
 The dimensionality of the LUT is 64x3 (theta, color channel).
 Code for generating and exporting such textures can be found here: https://github.com/romanlarionov/LTC_Fitting/tree/merl.

 ###TransformationViewer